qwickly-org/QwickSteps/README.md

 ### WPM per letter on day 5

 There's some evidence that reusing muscle-memory for home row keys works.<br/>
-Notice which keys are more quickly typed than others.
+Notice which letters are more quickly typed than others.

 ![wpm per letter](https://github.com/qwickly-org/Qwickly/blob/master/wpm-letters-day5.png)